segmentio/segment-docs/src/engage/content/email/editor.md

 2. Select the profile traits to include from the drop down menu.
 3. Based on cursor placement, profile traits are added to the email from merge tags.

-Engage supports liquid templating to create dynamic content in the email design editor.
+Engage supports liquid templating to create dynamic content in the email design editor and the SMS editor.

 {% raw %}